jedisct1/rust-ed25519-compact/README.md

 /// Creates a new key pair.
 let kp = KeyPair::generate();

-/// Create a state for an incremental signer. let mut st = kp.sk.sign_incremental(Noise::default());
+/// Creates a state for an incremental signer. let mut st = kp.sk.sign_incremental(Noise::default());

-/// Feed the message as any number of chunks, and sign the concatenation. st.absorb("mes");
+/// Feeds the message as any number of chunks, and sign the concatenation. st.absorb("mes");
 st.absorb("sage");
 let signature = st.sign();

-/// Create a state for an incremental verifier. let mut st = kp.pk.verify_incremental(&signature)?;
+/// Creates a state for an incremental verifier. let mut st = kp.pk.verify_incremental(&signature)?;

-/// Feed the message as any number of chunks, and verify the concatenation. st.absorb("mess");
+/// Feeds the message as any number of chunks, and verify the concatenation. st.absorb("mess");
 st.absorb("age");
 st.verify()?;